 When it is finally my turn to talk to Roberta, her press person leans over and instructs me that I should be brief.
 Roberta has been doing interviews all day and the event is woefully behind schedule.
 Figures.

 I am here to interview Roberta about her exhibit RAMONES & CBGB: Del Caos a la Cultura, which runs until September 30th as part of the Rockn’Doc Festival.
-The exhibit is largely centered around her time with the Ramones, but also displays her work with artists such as Blondie, The Clash, Billy Idol, the Sex Pistols, and Richard Hell, among many others.
-Along with magazines, late-70s punk rock ephemera, and pieces of personal correspondence, the exhibit does feel like traveling back in time.
+The exhibit is largely centered around her time with the Ramones, but also displays her work with artists such as Blondie, The Clash, Billy Idol, the Sex Pistols, Richard Hell, among many others.
+It includes magazines, late-70s punk rock ephemera, and pieces of personal correspondence.
+It really does feel like traveling back in time.

-The first thing Roberta does as we approach her is compliment Magu’s hair.
-The second thing she does is tell us how much she misses her dog.
-The third thing she does is pull out her phone and show us her dog.
-“Her babysitter made a little video for me,” she says as she proudly shows off a clip of her sleeping French Bulldog.
-“I’ve never been apart from her even for one day!”
+The first thing Roberta does as we approach her is compliment Magu’s bright purple hair.
+The second thing she does is talk about how much she misses her dog.
+Then she pulls out her phone and show us a video of her sleeping French bulldog, like a proud parent.
+“Her babysitter made a little video for me,” she tells us.
+“I’ve never been away from her.
+Even for one day!”

 “I liked London, but New York was a whole different thing.
 I immediately clicked with it.”

 Could she pinpoint what brought on that wave of groundbreaking musicians she became so intimately involved with?
 “Nobody had any money in our group of downtown people, you needed very little to get by.
 The rents were very cheap at the time.
 So you had cheap rent and you wouldn’t have to work too hard, which meant you had extra time for creativity and to do things you wanted to do instead of killing yourself working to pay your rent.
 That definitely played a part.”